 ARE YOU WORKING?
 IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

-If you are working, according to how the SSA defines work, then you cannot get paid SSDI or SSI benefits.
+If you are working, according to how the SSA defines work, then you cannot be paid SSDI or SSI benefits.
 However, work has a very specific meaning under SSA’s rules.
-Work is defined by the SSA as “substantial gainful activity.”(SGA).
-A person who is earning more than a certain monthly amount (after medical work costs) is considered to be working or earning money at the SGA level.
+The SSA calls work “substantial gainful activity“(SGA).
+A person who is earning more than a certain monthly amount is working at the SGA level.
 Under SSA’s rules, a person who is working at the SGA level cannot be paid SSDI or SSI benefits.

-If you cannot work, then you should file an application for Social Security Disability benefits (SSD) and Supplemental Security Income (SSI) benefits.
+If you cannot work for over one year, then you should file an application for Social Security Disability Insurance benefits (SSDI) and Supplemental Security Income (SSI) benefits.
 In order to receive benefits, you must first file an application.
-You can do this online at Social Security’s website.
-Below, please find an explanation as to each type of benefit you can apply for:
+You can do this on Social Security’s website.

 Social Security Disability Insurance (SSDI):